 The short answer

 Cats scratch to maintain claws, mark territory, and stretch.
-You can't stop it — you redirect it.
+You can't stop it.
+You redirect it.
 Place tall, sturdy, sisal-wrapped scratching posts (vertical) and big cardboard scratchers (horizontal) right next to the furniture they target.
-Add Feliway pheromone.
-Trim claws every 2-3 weeks.
+Add a Feliway pheromone diffuser.
+Trim claws every 2 to 3 weeks.
 Cover problem furniture spots temporarily.
-Result: most cats redirect within 1-2 weeks.
+Result: most cats redirect within 1 to 2 weeks.

 Why cats scratch (it's not optional for them)